Counseling with DJ

 In-person* or online

-In-person appointments are available in Vancouver and Camas, Washington at offices below.
-Secure, HIPAA-compliant telehealth appointments are available to those residing in Wisconsin and Washington States only.
+*In-person appointments will be available until June 10, 2025.
+I will be moving to 100% virtual services for the coming year, with an anticipated return to in-person services in July 2026.
+In person appointments are available in Vancouver, Washington and Camas, Washington at offices below.
+Secure, HIPAA-compliant telehealth appointments are available to those in Wisconsin and Washington States only.

 Camas, WAshington (Wednesdays, Saturdays)